 This truly is an over-the-top indulgent treat that will become a new favorite!
 Try having just one… I dare you!
 You can eat them fresh out of the oven for ooey, gooey, mouthwatering deliciousness.
 Or, I happen to like letting them cool and then putting them in the refrigerator.
 There’s just something about the PERFECT texture of these cookies… cold or warm, they are simply incredible.

 Are you a Mounds Bar or an Almond Joy person?
 I’m both.
 If you can relate, you’re going to love these cookies.
 What could be better than those same candy bar flavors to a rich cookie?
 You guys, you must try these them – you won’t be sorry!
 They’re soft, ultra-chewy, and loaded with amazing texture.
 They even stay soft and chewy after refrigerating them.

-Just like my extremely popular Chocolate Chip Cookie recipe, my Almond Joy cookies include cornstarch in the cookie dough mixture and bake for only 6 minutes at a very high temperature.
+Just like my extremely popular Chocolate Chip Cookie recipe, my Almond Joy cookies include cornstarch in the cookie dough mixture and bake for only 6 minutes at a high temperature.
 Interesting right?
 Well, you might not ever bake cookies the same way again after seeing how unreal this cool trick is!

 - Sugar – We use brown sugar and white granulated sugar